6 things you didn’t know about skin cancer

 Wear sunscreen.
 Avoid tanning beds.
 Limit time in the sun.

 Think you know everything about skin cancer?
 These facts may surprise you.

-- Melanoma accounts for only one percent of skin cancers but causes the most skin-cancer-related deaths.
+- Melanoma accounts for about 1% of skin cancers but causes the most skin-cancer-related deaths.

 - $343 million.
 That’s the cost of medical care for tanning-associated skin cancers, according to the Journal of Cancer Policy.

 - Left-sided facial cancers and wrinkling are more common in the U.S. because of the position in which we drive.

 - About 60% of those diagnosed with melanoma are white men over 50.